 The City of Silver Bay is proposing to construct 48 parcels as a part of the Silver Bay Golf Course Residential Subdivision.
 The development is located on the north side of the Silver Bay Golf Course and is adjacent to the East Branch Beaver River.
 The MPCA lists Beaver River as an impaired stream for turbidity.
-Due to the proximity to the East Branch Beaver River, permanent stormwater management of the subdivision will be important to ensure that flooding and water quality conditions downstream are not degraded.
+The east branch of Beaver River meets the main branch immediately downstream of the golf course, therefore permanent stormwater management of the subdivision will be important to ensure that flooding and water quality conditions downstream are not degraded.